ibell/coolprop/wrappers/MATLAB/README.rst

-The *.mexw64 files in this folder are wrappers of CoolProp for 64-bit MATLAB The *.mexw32 files in this folder are wrappers of CoolProp for 32-bit MATLAB You can tell what type of MATLAB you have when you start up MATLAB.
+The *.mexw64 files in this folder are wrappers of CoolProp for 64-bit MATLAB on Windows The *.mexw32 files in this folder are wrappers of CoolProp for 32-bit MATLAB on Windows You can tell what type of MATLAB you have when you start up MATLAB.
 It will say on the splash screen

 Place them somewhere on the MATLAB path, or add their containing folder to the MATLAB path.